liimadiego/bake_me_a_wish/README.md

 3. Configure your database connection in src/db.php:
     ```bash
-        Configure host and database credentials
+        Set up the host and database credentials in the file located at src/db.php
     ```

 4. Start the PHP built-in server:
     ```bash